joshHug/LeidenITP/labs/extra_exercises.md

 ## isinstance

 `isinstance` returns True if the object argument is an instance of the classinfo argument, or of a (direct, indirect, or virtual) subclass thereof.
-If object is not an object of the given type, the function always returns False.
+If an object is not an object of the given type, the function always returns False.
+In other words, `isinstance` checks if your variable is an object of a certain class.

-It is recommended that you fist do the isinstance.py exercise.
+It is recommended that you first do the isinstance.py exercise.

-In the following exercises you can practise with the isinstance function:
+In the following exercises, you can practice with the isinstance function:

 - abs (easy -> hard)
 - isinstance (easy)

 ## list comprehensions

-In the following exercises you can practise with list comprehensions:
+In the following exercises, you can practice with list comprehensions:

 - combine map and filter (medium -> very hard)
 - filter (easy -> very hard)